dmbarbour/glas/docs/GlasNamespaces.md

 Applications define 'settings' to guide final configuration of the runtime, a 'main' method to represent program behavior, 'http' and 'rpc' methods to handle events.
 See [glas apps](GlasApps.md).
 Application methods are generally `Env -> Program`, allowing the program to interact with the runtime via callbacks.

-## Controlling Entanglement

-In my vision for glas systems, users can easily share code by copying folders.
-Although DVCS bindings are preferred for stable dependencies, copying is suitable for notebook-style applications where live coding and projectional editing are integrated with the experience.

-To support this vision, we can report warning or error in case of parent-relative (`"../"`) paths in Src constructors.
-Absolute paths are similarly restricted: users cannot reference an absolute path via relative-path Src in the same context (with DVCS becoming a new context).

-We might similarly report if a DVCS reached by hash links to other DVCS by branch.
-This would allow us to more robustly maintain horizontal versioning across bounaries.